biohackerellie/docs/docs/Docker/Windows RDS with Guacamole.md

 ## Azure SAML Config
 ### Setup in Azure Portal
-An enteprise app needs to be configured in Azure.
+An enterprise app needs to be configured in Azure.
 1. In Azure AD, under the `Enterprise Applications` tab, click `create new` then `create your own application`.
 2. Name it, and select the `Non-gallery` Option.
 Set as single tenant.
 3. Once the app is created and you're on the app page, go to the `Single sign-on `tab and edit the basic SAML Config
 4. Set both the Identifier (Entity ID) and Reply URL to your custom domain that you set up with the reverse proxy.
-5. Edit `Attributes & Claimes`, Edit the Required claim, Unique User Identifier.
+5. Edit `Attributes & Claims`, Edit the Required claim, Unique User Identifier.
 Set the identifier format to `Persistent` Source to `Attribute` and the attribute to ` user.onpremisessamaccountname`.
 This passes in the first part of a users email to guacamole as the username.
-6. Under SAML Certificates, downlaod the Federation Metadata XML, you will need to add that into the `/config` folder of the Docker container we set up earlier.
+6. Under SAML Certificates, download the Federation Metadata XML, you will need to add that into the `/config` folder of the Docker container we set up earlier.
 7. Take note of the `Login URL`, we will need that later.

 ### Edit Guacamole.Properties File